• Home

 An Effective Tool and Method for Gem Identification

 Like hardness or density, magnetism is a physical property that can be measured in rocks and minerals, and magnetic properties have long been studied by geologists and mineralogists.
-Precise measurements of magnetism in cut gemstones can now also be taken with the aid of a Hoover Balance.
+Since the development of the Hoover Balance in 2007, precise measurements of magnetism in cut gemstones can now also be taken.
 However, magnetism remains an unexplored and neglected frontier in gemology.
-Researchers and influential gemological institutions such as GIA (Gemological Institution of America) have not studied magnetism nor acknowledged the practical applications of the magnetic wand and the Hoover Balance.
+Researchers and influential gemological institutions such as GIA (Gemological Institution of America) have not studied magnetism, nor have they endorsed or acknowledged the practical applications of the magnetic wand and the Hoover Balance.
 It is astonishing that very little information about gem magnetism can be found outside this website.

 The simple method of testing with a magnetic wand is missing from the curriculum of gemology classes taught by gemology institutes, universities and gem societies.
 The advantages of magnetic testing for gemologists are rarely mentioned in books, journals or online resources.
 And aside from our own Magnetic Susceptibility Index, listings of the magnetic properties of gemstones remain absent from all compendiums and indexes of gems, with the notable exceptions of Gemology Tools Professional and the Handbook of Gemmology.